Case Solvers

 Case Solvers is a company founded in September 2012 by Zsolt Ábrahám, Gergely Balázs and István Juhász.
-Case Solvers' mission is to train young problem solvers, and to create a platform between graduates and the actors of the Labor Market.
-The organization was originally called Hungarian Business Case Society until 2013.
+Case Solvers' is company specialises in training young problem solvers, and creating a platform between graduates and the actors of the Labor Market.
+The company was originally called Hungarian Business Case Society until 2013.
 The team of 35 Hungarians had held more than 250 training sessions with university students across 27 countries by 2017.

 History

 Case Solvers was initially founded as the Hungarian Business Case Society.
 The organization originally functioned as a blog where professional articles about case solving were published continually.
-The page, case-study.hu, aimed to spread case-solving as a teaching method among Hungarian and international business students as well.
+The page, case-study.hu, was erected in order to spread case-solving as a teaching method among Hungarian and international business students as well.

 HBCS held its first training at the College of Management (Hungary) in March 2013, which was soon followed by several case interview trainings.
 The team organized its first case study camp, the Case Camp, in August 2013.
 Within a year, Case Solvers held training courses in its home country's most prestigious business universities and prepared top teams for national and international case study competitions.

 HBCS held its first training course as Case Solvers in November 2013, in India.
 The first training was soon followed by another in Romania, then another in the Netherlands.
 By 2017, Case Solvers held more than 250 trainings in 27 countries.